opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 .. tip:: **To load levels from the Load Level browser:**

-    1. Select the xsheet cell where you want to start exposing the level; if any level is already exposed in that cell, a new column will be inserted to expose the new level.
+    1. Select the Xsheet cell where you want to start exposing the level; if any level is already exposed in that cell, a new column will be inserted to expose the new level.

     2. Do one of the following:

     - Choose File > Load Level.

-    - Right-click in the xsheet cell and choose Load Level from the menu that opens.
+    - Right-click in the Xsheet cell and choose Load Level from the menu that opens.

     3. In the browser that opens select the level you want to load; if you select an animation level, select the frame range you want to load.